polterguy/phosphorusfive/FAQ.md

 preferably with a simple to use reproducible, I would love to help you out.
 I also deeply appreciate suggestions.

+### Where do I find the changes document?

+[Here](CHANGES.md).
+Notice, this document is appended to as I implement the changes, and there might be items in it, which has not yet been released.
+However, this allows you to see what is coming up in the next release, and also which changes you can expect to see, if you clone the repository instead of downloading the latest zip file.

+**Warning** - Some of these changes have not yet been stabilized, and the raw Git repository should not be considered _"stable"_.
+Have this in mind if you choose to clone the repository, instead of downloading the latest release.

 ### Who create Phosphorus Five?

 Every single line of code was created by me (Thomas Hansen), except where I use